simonccc/kopsrox/docs/CONFIG.md

 ### proxbridge <a name=proxbridge>

-`vmbr0` - the bridge to use - must have internet access via the `networkgw` defined below
+`vmbr0` - the bridge to use - must have internet access via the [networkgw](#networkgw) defined below

+a proxmox sdn can be used by specifying the zone and vnet like this: `sdn/zone/vnet`

 ## kopsrox